the MAC:

 The cohorts will have four leaders each chosen with a variety of majors/minors, and/or advanced degrees in something different or simply more advanced.

-Many professors are adjuncts, often with a Masters Degree.
-Many large classes or ones with popular professors can often be lead and judged by teaching assistants.
+Many professors are adjuncts in the industry, often with a Masters Degree.
+Many large classes or ones with popular professors can often be led and judged by teaching assistants.

 In areas I would find it appropriate to up the "game", we will contract with higher-level professors, or leaders in the industry to lecture, lead discussions, answer questions, and guide the candidates.